voytas75/PoshTrade/README.md

 ## Contact

-If you have any questions or comments about PoshTrade, please contact us at your-email@domain.com or through GitHub.
+If you have any questions or comments about PoshTrade, please contact us through GitHub.
 We'd love to hear from you!